tom-smith-okta/okta-api-center/okta_setup_manual.md

 ### Create users

-Create one user who is a member of the silver subscribers group, and another user who is a member of *both* the silver subscribers group and the gold subscribers group.
+Create one user who is a member of the silver subscribers group, and another user who is a member of the gold subscribers group.

 1. Add a user: Users->People->Add Person
 	First name: Carl